wealthkernel/api-documentation-guides/docs/us-withholding-tax/FAQs.md

 ## Can I submit a W-8BEN-E form via the API?

 Currently only the W-8 BEN form (for individuals) can be submitted via the API.

+## Is a W-8 BEN form required for each account a cutomer holds?

+No. Only one form is required for a customer no matter the number of accounts held.